Bad Score on the SAT or ACT? Here’s What to Do Next

 How to Pace Yourself While Taking the ACT or SAT

-Always Look at All of the Choices
+Always Look at All of the Answer Choices

 Should You Skip an SAT or ACT Question When You Get Stuck?